What is the vision of Agents of Change?

 The government rate is only available to employees of a national/federal, state, provincial, or local government entity.
 Please register using your .gov, .mil, or comparable email address.
-Bring an employer issued government ID or letter on official government letterhead stating employment status to check-in.
+Bring an employer issued government ID or letter on official government letterhead stating employment status onsite during check-in.

 What does sponsored breakout mean?

 Due to the high cost of operating the Summit, for-profit organizations that wish to present at the Summit are asked to help cover these costs.
 One of the available levels of sponsorship includes the opportunity to lead a Sponsored Breakout Session.
 To do so, the abstract process outlined above must be followed and if selected, a sponsorship fee applies.
 Many public health conferences offer this type of sponsorship opportunity.
 For additional sponsorship opportunities or questions please contact info@AgentsOfChangeSummit.org.